Western Australian Alcohol and Drug Interagency Strategy 2018-2022

 co-occurring mental health and AOD problems, people in rural and remote areas including fly in/fly out and drive in/drive out workers, families including AOD using parents and those interacting with the Justice and corrections systems.
 The priority drugs of concern listed in WAADIS include alcohol, cannabis, methamphetamines and heroin and other opioids.

-The implementation of WAADIS is supported by the Drug and Alcohol Strategic Senior Officer’s Group, which consists of senior representatives from the main human and social service State Government departments including the: Department of Communities; Department of Education; Department of Health; Department of Justice; Department of Local Government, Sport and Cultural Industries; Mental Health Commission; and Western Australia Police Force.
+The implementation of WAADIS is supported by the Drug and Alcohol Strategic Senior Officer’s Group (DASSOG), which consists of senior representatives from the main human and social service State Government departments including the: Department of Communities; Department of Education; Department of Health; Department of Justice; Department of Local Government, Sport and Cultural Industries; Department of Mines, Industry Regulation and Safety; Department of the Premier and Cabinet; Mental Health Commission; Road Safety Commission, School Curriculum and Standards Authority and Western Australia Police Force.